-Criterion 1: Element(s): 1.1, 1.2, 1.4 Biological Diversity Ecosystem Diversity; Species Diversity; Protected Areas and Sites of Special Biological and Cultural Significance CSA Core Indicator(s): 1.1.1: Ecosystem area by type 1.2.1: Degree of habitat protection for selected focal species, including species at risk 1.2.2: Degree of suitable habitat in the long term for selected focal species, including species at risk 1.4.1: Proportion of identified sites with implemented management strategies Indicator Statement Target Statement Proportion of rare ecosystem groups (3, 6, 7, 10, 21) reserved from harvest 100% of rare ecosystems reserved from harvest Value(s): Ecosystem Diversity, Native Species Richness, Protected areas and sites of special geological, biological, or cultural significance SFM Objective: We will conserve or restore ecosystem diversity within the natural range of variation within DFA over time.
+Criterion 1: Element(s): 1.1, 1.2, 1.4

+Biological Diversity Ecosystem Diversity; Species Diversity; Protected Areas and Sites of Special Biological

+and Cultural Significance

+CSA Core Indicator(s): 1.1.1: Ecosystem area by type

+1.2.1: Degree of habitat protection for selected focal species, including species at risk1.2.2: Degree of suitable habitat in the long term for selected focal species, including species at risk

+Indicator Statement Target Statement Proportion of rare ecosystem groups reserved from harvest 100% of rare ecosystems reserved from harvest

+Value(s): Ecosystem Diversity, Native Species Richness, Protected areas and sites of special geological, biological, or cultural significance

+We will conserve or restore ecosystem diversity within the natural range of variation within DFA over time

 We will sustain sufficient and appropriately distributed suitable habitat elements to maintain native species richness.

 We will implement management strategies appropriate to the long term maintenance of protected areas and sites of special geological, biological, or cultural significance.

-Linkage to TFL 48 Licence: For the purposes of sections 2.27(f) and (g) of the TFL 48 Licence this SFM Objective(s), Indicator Statement, Target Statement, Acceptable Variance, and Strategy and Implementation Schedule are submitted to the MoFR for approval.
-Canfor common indicator statement: Percent representation of ecosystem groups across the DFA ACCEPTABLE VARIANCE
+Canfor common indicator statement: Percent representation of ecosystem groups across the DFA

-10 ha or 10% of area, which ever is greater for rare ecosystem groups if required for access purposes.
+10 ha or 10% of area, whichever is greater for rare ecosystem groups if required for access purposes.

-The following is adapted from Bunnell 2002 and Wells et. al. 2003a,b,c.
+The following is adapted from Bunnell 2002 and Wells et al. 2003a,b,c.